“Project BLCC” – Sale of 12-Building Class “A” Office Park for $80 Million

 The owner desired to keep his interest in selling highly confidential and instinctively felt that he should not be cornered by “local players” in his submarket.
 His instinct was to quietly court national investors without drawing attention from his local competitors (who also were interested in his operating data) as well as tenants (especially those tenants considering lease renewal).

 Having little interest in pursuing the exclusive listing route, the owner spoke with his private bankers about his desire to sell Project BLCC through discreet channels.
-The owner’s private bankers introduced him to SRG.
+The owner’s private bankers introduced him to Schwalb Realty Group, Inc.

-An internal SRG team reviewed the information and immediately identified several capable prospects.
-SRG confidentially presented the opportunity to four nationally-known parties—two of which tendered offers.
-SRG actively facilitated direct discussions between the owner and the offering parties.
+An internal Schwalb Realty Group, Inc. team reviewed the information and immediately identified several capable prospects.
+Our team confidentially presented the opportunity to four nationally-known parties—two of which tendered offers.
+Our team actively facilitated direct discussions between the owner and the offering parties.

-Ultimately, the owner closed the transaction with a West Coast buyer represented by SRG.
+Ultimately, the owner closed the transaction with a West Coast buyer represented by Schwalb Realty Group, Inc.

 Benefits to the parties included the following: